MathieuNls/Angular-Design-Patterns-and-Best-Practices/README.md

 By the end of the book, you will understand the various features of Angular 2 and will be able to apply well-known, industry-proven design patterns in your work.

-## Disclaimer

-**This is a work in progress.**
-The book is currently in the writing stage and will be released in January 2017.

 ## Repo Intent

 This repository contains the source code presented on the book.
 Here's are some short urls for direct access to chapters parts: